Chapter Twenty-Six; Thank-you

 Haymitch noticed her wide, wet eyes and how pale she looked, and immediately jumped to the conclusion that Dess was the cause for it.
 Ignoring the recklessness of the action Haymitch wrapped his arms around Stephanie, embracing her tightly.

 Stephanie didn't object, just clung to him, her hands clutching his shoulders.
 He stroked her long, silken hair, resting his cheek against the top of her head.
 And he could have sworn he felt his chest constrict when she pressed her tear-stained face further against his neck.
 He held her tighter feeling rage build up in him, and guilt…Haymitch felt he should have been able to protect Stephanie from Dess even though it was virtually impossible.
 He placed a few kisses on her hair feeling her trembling subside.

 And as Stephanie looked over Haymitch's shoulder it didn't matter that the windows of the car were black-out.
 She could still feel Seneca's eyes on her and it terrified her all the more.

 The car moved on at Seneca's orders.
-Seneca had entertained the thought of getting out of the car and alerting Haymitch to what had happened just to further hurt the man but there was something about the silently trembling girl in Haymitch's arms that stopped him.
+Seneca had entertained the thought of getting out of the car and alerting Abernathy to what had happened just to further hurt the man.
+But there was something about the silently trembling girl in Haymitch's arms that stopped him.

-He had felt jealously stir within him and scowled.
-How dare Haymitch have someone to care for and someone who cared for him?
+He had felt jealousy stir within him and scowled.
+How dare Abernathy have someone to care for and someone who cared for him?
 Seneca's thoughts were bitter.
 He resolved that the only way to destroy this and completely break Haymitch would be to kill Stephanie in the arena.
-He smirked thinking of Haymitch's reaction and yet…the jealously didn't go away.
+He smirked, thinking of Haymitch's reaction and yet…the jealousy didn't go away.
 That only left the option - that he was jealous for another reason.